-The Counseling Enriched Classroom program serves approximately 60 participants a school year within small special education classroom settings of 12 to 14 students in three middle schools and two high schools.
+The Counseling Enriched Classroom program serves approximately 40 participants a school year within small special education classroom settings of 12 to 14 students in one middle schools and two high schools.
 Fred Finch provides two Licensed or Master’s level clinicians for each school site.
 The integrated support and intensive therapy and rehabilitation have a dramatic impact on students, with 75% showing improvements in life functioning, which includes school performance, social interaction as well as attitudes and behavior toward home life, safety and health.

 Avalon Non-Public School